atacan/DiscussionStringCatalogPackage/README.md

             - Localizable.strings
 ```

-- The Localizable.strings file has the German translations
+- The Localizable.strings file has the German translations:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>